CityOfPhiladelphia/vue3-pinboard/README.md

 ## Release Notes

+### 2.6.4

+* fixes a problem where tags would no render under certain circumstances

 ### 2.6.3

-* allows changing tag text to a different phrase for a toggle than the toggle name
+* allows alternate text for certain elements

 ### 2.6.2